CMU-18740/gem5-tutorial/part2/part2_3_events.md

        1000: hello: Hello world!
 Processing the event!
 0 left
        1000: hello: Done firing!
     Exiting @ tick 18446744073709551615 because simulate() limit reached

+In a nutshell, `startup()` schedules the first event.
+Eventually that event fires and executes `processEvent()`, which prints the message and schedules another event `latency` ticks after the current tick.
+When that new event is reached, it fires and executes `processEvent()`, which prints the message and schedules another event...and so on, till the number of repetitions is reached.